 The state requires the Plan be adopted no later than June 2024.
-Staff's timeline takes the more conservative approach of planning for Council to adopt the Plan as early as March 2024.
+Staff's timeline takes the more conservative approach of holding Planning Commission public hearings in late 2023 and Council adopting the Plan as early as March 2024.
 This way the City will not be rushed into a decision and has time to address any unforeseen circumstances.